 Champion Fiberglass conduit’s UL Listed support spacing distances have doubled (and in some cases, tripled) for many conduit diameters.
 They are now comparable to those offered by GRC and PVC-coated steel, in addition to several material and installation benefits these materials do not offer.
 These charts offer an at-a-glance overview of Champion Fiberglass conduit’s previous and updated support spacing distances (by diameter and product), allowing you to easily compare to those of GRC and PVC-coated steel.

-In comparing Champion Fiberglass conduit to other materials, it’s easy to see how expanded support spacing distances (in addition to RTRC’s light weight and ease of installation) contribute to greater overall savings.
+In comparing nationally recognized Champion Fiberglass conduit to other materials, it’s easy to see how expanded pipe support spacing distances (in addition to RTRC’s light weight and ease of installation) allow maximum space and contribute to greater overall savings.

 Make Your Own Comparison.